 Looking after soils can also benefit biodiversity.

-A wide range of technical notes and guidance providing advice on a range of soil issues are available:
+There is a wide range of technical notes and guidance providing advice on soil issues:

 - SRUC technical notes, including:

 - Farming For A Better Climate - Improving soil quality - SRUC